-The GWU Women's Entrepreneurial Leadership Initiative introduces the process of entrepreneurial thinking as an invaluable asset to any career.
+The Women's Entrepreneurial Leadership (WEL) Initiative introduces the process of entrepreneurial thinking as an invaluable asset to any career.
 The courses offer students the opportunity to draw from their field of study or personal passion to generate, plan, and launch ideas that make a difference to self, others, or the world.
 WEL courses are available for undergraduates (MGT 4001) at GWU.

 For more information, please visit the Women's Entrepreneurial Leadership Initiative's website.